USCCACS/RXMD/README.md

 ## Getting Started

-To get started, simply clone this repository to your computer.
+To get started,  clone this repository to your computer.
 ```
 ~$ git clone https://github.com/USCCACS/rxmd.git
 ```